milliQan-sw/milliqanOffline/Run3Detector/analysis/simAnalysis/README.md

 SimMuon_tag.py: find the events that matches the cosmic muon characteristic and then send the eventID and file ID to muonTagPlot.py to create histograms.

+OLCosmicMuonTag_V2.py: offline analysis that uses the fuctions I defined in SimCosmicMuonTag_V2.py.

 ----------------------sample for using condor job------------------ to check the progress use condor_q --allusers